ArilAril

 For Acts of Service people: Give something that removes a burden.
 A house cleaning service, a meal delivery subscription, handling a task they have been dreading, or setting up something they have been putting off.

-For Physical Touch people: Give items that create closeness — a couples massage, matching comfortable loungewear, a hammock for two, or a planned cozy night in with all the supplies.
+For Physical Touch people: Give items that create closeness.
+A couples massage, matching comfortable loungewear, a hammock for two, or a planned cozy night in with all the supplies.

 For Receiving Gifts people: Invest in the presentation and the story.
 They appreciate the thought process behind the selection, so explain your reasoning.
 Beautiful wrapping, a personal note, and evidence of careful selection matter deeply.